bodaz/Guess-The-News/README.md

 ## To Add Features: Persist

+* Redux for state management?
-* Remember which article has been guessed (Use a uid for each article link?
-Also solve title reveal bug)
+* Remember which article has been guessed (Use a uid for each article link? will solve title reveal bug)
 * LocalStorage

 ## To Optimize: